piotrdetyna/seo_and_crm_app/README.md

 ### Stack and used technologies
 <span float="left"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> <img src="https://cdn.worldvectorlogo.com/logos/django.svg" alt="django" width="40" height="40"/> <img src="https://www.vectorlogo.zone/logos/sqlite/sqlite-icon.svg" alt="sqlite" width="40" height="40"/> <img src="https://res.cloudinary.com/apideck/image/upload/w_128,f_auto/v1616206512/icons/django-rest-framework.png" alt="git" width="40" height="40"/>  <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/>&nbsp;&nbsp;&nbsp;&nbsp; <img src="https://static-00.iconduck.com/assets.00/postman-icon-497x512-beb7sy75.png" alt="javascript" width="40" height="40"/> <img src="https://www.vectorlogo.zone/logos/git-scm/git-scm-icon.svg" alt="git" width="40" height="40"/></span>

-## How it works?
+### How it works?
 Below I will describe, in my opinion, the most interesting functionalities of the application.
-I'll skip the "usual stuff", like CRUD operations, or .
+I'll skip the "usual stuff", like CRUD operations.

-### Finding outgoing links
+#### Finding outgoing links
-The app takes advantage of given site's sitemap(s), it scraps each sitemap (e.g. sitemap-posts.xml, sitemap-categories.xml), retrieves from them a list of all pages in the site.
-Then it scraps each of these sites and, with help of BeautifulSoup4 library, retrieves all outgoing links.
+The app takes advantage of given site's sitemap(s), it scrapes each sitemap (e.g. sitemap-posts.xml, sitemap-categories.xml), retrieves from them a list of all pages in the site.
+Then it scrapes each of these sites and, with help of BeautifulSoup4 library, retrieves all outgoing links.

-### Checking outgoing links status
+#### Checking outgoing links status
-After finding the outgoing links from the site, the app lets user easily check, if linked sites still works.
+After finding the outgoing links from the site, the app lets user easily check, if linked sites still works by sending some requests to those sites and checking response code.
 It is significant from SEO point of view.

-### Checking backlinks status
+#### Checking backlinks status
 When user has added some backlinks to the database, he can check, if they are still active, or if the rel attribute is as it should be.
 To achieve that, the app also uses requests and BS4 libraries to retrieve outgoing links from specified linking page.

-### Checking domain expiry date
+#### Checking domain expiry date
 The app, thanks to the WHOIS library, can check when your domain will expire.

-### Retrieving client's data
+#### Retrieving client's data
-Program uses the [API REGON](https://api.stat.gov.pl/Home/RegonApi) interface to retrive information about your clients, everyting you have to do, is entering client's company NIP (_Tax Identification Number_).
+Program uses the [API REGON](https://api.stat.gov.pl/Home/RegonApi) interface to retrieve information about your clients, everyting you have to do, is entering client's company NIP (_Tax Identification Number_).
 It especially useful while issuing invoices.

-### Checking positions in Google
+#### Checking positions in Google
 The application can check positions of your sites in Google's SERP (search engine results page) on specified keywords.
-Similarly to some previous functionalities, the app scraps SERPs, and retrieves positions.
+Similarly to some previous functionalities, the app scrapes SERPs, and retrieves positions.

+### RESTFUL API Design
+- [x] Use resources endpoint and HTTP Verbs
+- [x] Return correct HTTP codes
+- [x] Fields projection support

+### API Security

+Below you'll find several aspects of the API, which increase the broadly understood API security.
+They come from _[https://roadmap.sh/best-practices/api-security](https://roadmap.sh/best-practices/api-security)_ site.
+- [x] Avoid ‘Basic Authentication’
+- [x] Use `Max Retry’ and jail features in Login
+- [x] Limit requests (throttling) to avoid DDoS / Brute Force attacks
+- [x] Use HSTS header with SSL to avoid SSL Strip attacks.
+- [x] Turn off directory listings
+- [x] Use proper HTTP methods for the operation
+- [x] Validate user input to avoid common vulnerabilities
+- [x] Send X-Content-Type-Options: nosniff header
+- [x] Send X-Frame-Options: deny header
+- [x] Only return the data that is needed for the client to function.
+- [x] Return the proper status code according to the operation completed

 ## Database